 Poor Mountain Natural Area Preserve protects the world’s largest population of the globally rare shrub piratebush, which is restricted to only a handful of sites in the mountains of Virginia, Tennessee, and North Carolina.

-The “Wednesday Trail Crew,” a group of volunteers led by Bill Gordge and the Roanoke Valley Pathfinders, constructed more than 1.5 miles of the trail system at Poor Mountain.
+The “Wednesday Trail Crew,” a group of volunteers with the Roanoke Valley Pathfinders, constructed more than 1.5 miles of the trail system at Poor Mountain.

 The park includes a 5-mile trail system with moderate to strenuous levels of difficulty.
 The main feature of the park is a 2-mile trail to Read Mountain’s summit, known as Buzzards Rock.
 The view from the top is one of the best in the Roanoke Region.

 The hike is about 3 miles long.
 From the camp office, walk up the road past the swimming pool, the retreat center, and the pond.
-After about ½ mile pass an old barn and then cross over a bridge.
 Continue along the dirt road until you come to a sign indicating “Falls.”
-Follow the trail to the falls crossing the creek several times.
+Follow the trail to the falls crossing the creek three times before reaching the falls.
+The trail is marked with white blazes.

 The 6.6-mile out and back hike on the Andy Layne Trail intersects with the Appalachian Trail and ends with incredible views.